How to Get Motivated to Study (17 Little-Known Tips)

 And energy = motivation.

-Spending your time cooking or at least preparing the right meals is something you should do.
+Spending your time cooking or at least preparing good meals is something you should do.
 Please realise that eating healthy boosts your productivity.
 Your body needs a good, proper diet to function normally.
-Without a healthy diet, your body can’t work properly, which is why you lose motivation.
-Your body tries to rest and regain energy to make up for the food it didn’t get.
+Your body can’t work properly without a nutritious diet, which is why you lose motivation.
+Your body tries to rest and regain energy to compensate for the food it didn’t get.

 Hang posters on your wall.
 Get reminded about your goals